xitrum-framework/xitrum-doc/guide/en/static.rst

 ~~~~~~~

 `WebJars <http://www.webjars.org/>`_ provides a lot of web libraries that you can
-delare as a dependency in your project.
+declare as a dependency in your project.

 For example, if you want to use `Underscore.js <http://underscorejs.org/>`_,
 declare in your project's ``build.sbt`` like this: